cityofaustin/vision-zero/database/README.md

 - **Dev/testing extract account**: this account should be used for requesting ad-hoc CRIS extracts for delivery via S3 or manual download.
 - **Query & analyze account**: this account can be used for the CRIS query interface, that enables querying and access to individual crash records.

 Additional information about CRIS access can be found on the [TxDOT website](https://www.txdot.gov/data-maps/crash-reports-records/crash-data-analysis-statistics.html).
+[This TxDOT guide](https://www.txdot.gov/content/dam/docs/crash-records/cris-guide.pdf) also provides an overview of how CRIS data delivery is configured.

 ##### Extract delivery configuration